Blagsnarst, a Love Story: Reception

 "Blagsnarst, a Love Story" first aired on Fox in the United States on September 21, 2014.
-This is the final episode of American Dad! aired on Fox as part of the Animation Domination block, the show was quietly cancelled by Fox but was picked up by TBS for season 12.
+Drawing 3.03 million viewers and a 1.5 rating in the 18-49 demographic, this episode would become the highest-rated episode of the season.
+This was the final episode of American Dad! aired on Fox as part of the Animation Domination block until 2026; the show was quietly cancelled by Fox but was picked up by TBS for season 12.

 Critical reception for "Blagsnarst, a Love Story" was mostly positive.
 Alasdair Wilkins of The A.V.
 Club gave this episode an A− stating: "The episode features Kim Kardashian, a move that should feel like shameless stunt-casting, except she’s on hand to play a furry pink alien; this is in keeping with American Dad’s admirable habit of reeling in impressive guest voices and casting them in unrecognizable roles.
 The episode features Roger and Stan at their most casually sociopathic, yet both find just enough hidden emotional depth for the episode to not feel completely mean-spirited."

-On TV.com, this episode has a rating of 8.3 out of 10, based on 34 votes.
+On TV.com, the episode has a rating of 8.3 out of 10, based on 34 votes.

-On IMDb.com, this episode has a rating of 7.1 out of 10, based on 413 votes.
+On IMDb.com, the episode has a rating of 7/10 based on 613 votes.